Retailers face new rules on gift vouchers ahead of Christmas

 Retailers have been warned they need to comply with new rules on gift vouchers.

-The Consumer Protection (Gift Vouchers) Act 2019 means that any vouchers sold from Monday must be valid for at least five years form the date they are purchased.
+The Consumer Protection (Gift Vouchers) Act 2019 means that any vouchers sold from Monday must be valid for at least five years from the date they are purchased.

 The new rules are likely to complicate voucher sales for retailers as the Christmas rush begins, though they have been flagged for some time.
 Retailers are now required to provide a record of the expiry date to customers in writing – either on paper or by email.
 If there is no expiry date, that should be expressly stated.